srkneren/TicTacToe/README.md

 # TicTacToe
 Tic Tac Toe is weel known game.
+This repo is created to training for github usage and OOP in Cpp.